cdent/wsgi-intercept/README.md

 Introduction
 ------------

-_This content is from the python2 version.
-It will be updated if changes are made._

 Testing a WSGI application normally involves starting a server at a local host and port, then pointing your test code to that address.